san-sei/documents/content/en/docs/administration/SKPolicy.md

 {{< figure src="/images/vendor/Panel/SKPolicy1.png">}}

+## Create new policy

 The first step is setting a default policy to **Allow** or **Block** using the **Default Policy** button.
 Then, the **New Policy** button can be used to add a new policy in four following steps:

-1.**Policy Name, Description and Priority**: Selecting the name and description of the policy and setting its priority to determine when and in what order the policy must be checked.
+### Policy Name, Description and Priority

+Selecting the name and description of the policy and setting its priority to determine when and in what order the policy must be checked.
 {{< figure src="/images/vendor/Panel/SKPolicy2.png">}}

+### Policy Conditions

-2.**Policy Conditions**: Each policy can be set with multiple conditions including the following items all of which must be true for the policy to apply:
+Each policy can be set with multiple conditions including the following items all of which must be true for the policy to apply:

 - User(s), group(s) and security key device (smartphone or contactless card)
 - Time (multiple periods of time for different days of the week)